bevyengine/rfcs/rfcs/59-from_reflect_ergonomics.md

 The main problem is in the ergonomics of this whole system for the typical Bevy developer as well as the consistency of it across the Bevy ecosystem.
 To be specific, there are three areas that could be improved:

 1. **Derive Complexity** - A way to cut back on repetitive or redundant code.
-2. **Dynamic Conversions** - A way to use `FromReflect` in a purely dynamic way, where no real types are known.
+2. **Dynamic Conversions** - A way to use `FromReflect` in a purely dynamic way, where no Real types are known.
 3. **Deserialization Clarity** - A way to make it clear to the user exactly what they are getting back from the deserializer.

 Please note that these are not listed in order of importance but, rather, order of understanding.